Ecwid/ecwid-api-docs/includes/_application_storage.md

 })
 ```

 Using `EcwidApp.setAppPublicConfig` you can save a simple string to use in storefront.
-For example, you can store the status of your widget (enabled / disabled) based on user preferences in your application tab in Ecwid control panel.
+For example, you can store the status of your widget (enabled / disabled) based on user preferences in [native applications](#embedded-apps) using `EcwidApp.setAppPublicConfig`.

+### Access multiple public user data

-> Save various user data in native client-side app example
+> Save multiple public user data in native client-side app

 ```js
 var data = '{ "color" : "red", "page_id" : "123456", "text" : "Get 10% off on checkout with this code: ABCDEFG" }';